darkmaster420/AIOgames/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🔗 Related Projects

+All of these projects are open source and free to use:

+### Core Dependencies
+- **[gameapi](https://github.com/darkmaster420/gameapi)** - Cloudflare Workers API that powers game search and data aggregation (Required)

+### Other Tools by darkmaster420
+- **[Pixeldrain Limit Bypass](https://pdbypass.iforgor.cc)** - Cloudflare Workers proxy to bypass Pixeldrain's download limits and restrictions
+- **[Game Search](https://github.com/darkmaster420/gamesearch)** - Simple game search interface that started it all - the original prototype that evolved into AIOgames

+---

 ## 🆘 Support & Links

 - **🐛 Bug Reports**: [Create an Issue](https://github.com/darkmaster420/AIOgames/issues)